macmcmeans/localDataStorage/README.md

 <br>&nbsp;<br>

 ## Version notes:
+* 1.3.0 - 4 MAY 2020

+NEW: Implemented ALEA RNG.
+Code cleanup.
+<br>&nbsp;<br>

 * 1.2.0 - 19 JUN 2017

-NEW: Check if localStorage is available and, if not, gracefully fails when called.
+Check if localStorage is available and, if not, gracefully fails when called.
 This means that all methods will simply return <i>false</i> instead of nasty type errors.
 <br>&nbsp;<br>

 * 1.1.0 - 17 MAY 2017